sooryu22/documentcloud-bad-redactions-addon/README.md

 # DocumentCloud Add-On — Identify/Redact Bad Redactions

-This DocumentCloud Add-On allows you to select multiple documents or projects, creating annotations where bad redactions exist, and returning a csv file contraining the document_id's, page numbers, bounding boxes and the text.
+This DocumentCloud Add-On allows you to select multiple documents or projects, uses x-ray library to identify bad redactions, creates annotations where bad redactions exist, and exports document_id's, page numbers, bounding boxes and the text in a csv file.
 There’s an option to redact bad redactions and delete any existing bad redaction annotations.

 ## Files